Asymptotic behaviour of Christoffel-Darboux kernel via three-term recurrence relation II: Introduction

 The case when the measure $\mu$ has compact support is well understood.
 For the asymptotics of the polynomials see e.g. the monograph \cite{StahlTotik1992} where the classical potential theory is the basic tool.
 Nowadays, the so-called \emph{Riemann--Hilbert method} is commonly used to derive precise asymptotics of the orthogonal polynomials as well as its Jacobi parameters, see e.g. \cite{Deift1999, Kuijlaars2004} and the book \cite{DeiftRH}.
 However, this method demands stronger regularity conditions than those imposed in \cite{StahlTotik1992}.
 One of the most general result concerning the Christoffel--Darboux kernel has been proven in \cite{Totik2009}.
 Namely, if $I$ is an open interval contained in $\supp(\mu)$, so that $\mu$ is absolutely continuous on $I$ with continuous positive density $\mu'$, then

 locally uniformly with respect to $x \in I$ and $u, v \in \RR$, provided that $\mu$ is \emph{regular} (see \cite[Definition 3.1.2]{StahlTotik1992}).
 In the formula \eqref{eq:97}, $\omega'$ denotes the density of the \emph{equilibrium measure} corresponding to the support of $\mu$, see \eqref{eq:96} for details.
 In the case when $\supp(\mu)$ is a finite union of compact intervals, $\mu$ is regular provided that $\mu' > 0$ almost everywhere in the interior of $\supp(\mu)$.
+Let us recall that

 The best understood class of measures with unbounded support is the class of \emph{exponential weights}.
 In the monograph \cite{Levin2001} asymptotics of the polynomials as well as their Jacobi parameters were studied under a number of regularity conditions imposed on the function $Q(x) = -\log \mu'(x)$.
 Concerning the Christoffel--Darboux kernel, it was recently proven in \cite{Ignjatovic2017} that under some conditions